freeCodeCamp/freeCodeCamp/guide/english/python/while-loop-statements/index.md

 9. Since the variable days is equal to 1 which is less than 7 so the while loop is executed again.
 10. It goes on again and again and when the console prints 'Today is Sunday' the variable days is now equal to 7 and the while loop stops executing.

+Because while loops are conditioned controlled loops, while loops are great for programs that need to be run for an undefined amount of times.
+This allows for input to be taken time and time again until the condition is met.
+A good practical example would be for a game in which the player has the option to try again.
+Until the player responds with the response that meets the while loop condition, the player can continue to play the game, simulating the loop as many times as they please.

 #### More Information:

 - <a href='https://docs.python.org/3/reference/compound_stmts.html#the-while-statement' target='_blank' rel='nofollow'>Python `while` statement documentation</a>